 Guide to Zoo Atlanta: 15+ Things to Know

-Giant Pandas: Ya Lun and Xi Lun, the only twin pandas in the United States, will be cavorting all summer in their climate controlled play area.
+Giant Pandas: Ya Lun and Xi Lun, the only twin pandas in the United States, will be cavorting in their play area.

 End a day at the Zoo playing on one of the two playgrounds or splash pad, and make sure to catch a ride on the carousel or train.

 Treetop Trail: This adventure is situated atop the playground near the main gate, and it is shaded underneath trees so kids really feel like they are in the canopy.